zoeyg/blog-posts/how-to-CPTC.md

 # How to CPTC

 A few weeks ago I had the opportunity to compete in the [Global Collegiate Penetration Testing Competition](https://globalcptc.org/) with a team of classmates from City College of San Francisco.
 We had high hopes going into it, as we had [won the western regionals](https://twitter.com/nationalcptc/status/1320524078768377857) a couple months prior, beating out the previous year's national gold and bronze medal winners.
 But alas, we weren't able to pull off a top 3 placement.
 We were, however, told we were in the top third out of 15 teams, and went home(well, I guess technically none of us ever actually left home, COVID, ugh) with the ["Most Professional" award](https://twitter.com/nationalcptc/status/1348376842332479488).
-Not bad for a community college that doesn't have the benefit of 4 years in which the more experienced team members are able to pass on their wisdom to the newer team members.
+Not bad for a community college that doesn't have the benefit of 4 years in which the more experienced team members are able to compete many times, and pass on their wisdom to the newer team members.
 After the competition, in an attempt to help close the gap, I drew up some documentation in an attempt to pass on some of the knowledge and wisdom that we had gained to future team members.
 Then I decided there may be others who might benefit from it, and thus, the document was adapted into this blog post.

 # Preparing